SMS short code lookup & texting best practices for your marketing strategy

 Short codes as part of your SMS marketing strategy

-Text messaging is one of the best ways to engage with your audience and short codes are just another tactic to further increase engagement.
+Text messaging or mobile marketing is one of the best ways to engage with your audience, and short codes are just another tactic to further increase engagement.

-If you’ve never launched an SMS campaign and aren’t using SMS automation, it’s never been a better time to start than right now.
-As mobile phone usage continues to grow, SMS will be of high value for you to leverage as one of your owned marketing channels.
+If you’ve never launched an SMS campaign and you aren’t using SMS automation, there’s never been a better time to start than right now.
+As mobile phone usage continues to grow, SMS messages will be an asset as one of your owned marketing channels.